-Indirect and mFund investors may be subject to earlier transaction cut-off times.
-Indirect investors should contact their IDPS operator for transaction cut-off time information, and mFund investors should contact their broker.
+Indirect investors may be subject to earlier transaction cut-off times.
+Indirect investors should contact their IDPS operator for transaction cut-off time information.

 Cooling-off

 If you are a retail client (as defined in the Corporations Act) investing directly in the Fund, a cooling-off period is permitted for a period of time following a purchase, when the purchaser may choose to cancel a purchase, for any reason, and obtain a full refund.